justinmarwad/CyberDefense/README.md

 ## What is this?

 This is our entire infrastructure for the 2023 UML CyberDefense class and competition.
-We are using a combination of `docker` and `docker-compose` to manage our infrastructure.
+We are using a combination of `docker` and `docker-compose` to run our infrastructure.
+Ansible is used to configure the hosts running docker and for deploying and running the docker compose configurations.

 ## How do I use this?

-1. Install `docker` and `docker-compose` on your machine. ```sudo apt install docker.io -y```
+1. Install Ansible on your machine. ```pip install ansible``` should do the trick.

 2. Clone this repository. ```git clone https://github.com/justinmarwad/CyberDefense```

+3. Run the Ansible playbook. ```ansible-playbook -i hosts.yml playbook.yml```.
+This will:
+   1. Install Docker and Docker Compose on the hosts.
+   2. Run hardening scripts for SSH/passwords/etc.
-3. Run `docker-compose up -d` to start the infrastructure.
+   3. Run the docker-compose configuration.

-3. Coffee break.
+4. Coffee break.

 ## Docker Compose Services Explained